Von der Leyen (family from Krefeld): History

 In the year of Frederick the Great's death, 1786, brothers Conrad, Friedrich and Johann von der Leyen were raised to the rank of hereditary nobility.
 At the same time when George Washington had the White House built, Conrad von der Leyen commissioned a similar but larger house for himself at Krefeld, between 1791 and 1794, with architect Martin Leydel.
 In 1860 it was sold to the city of Krefeld and has served as its town hall ever since.
-When the French Revolutionary Army occupied Krefeld in 1792, General La Marlière took Conrad von der Leyen, some of his relatives and a few other leading citizen as hostages and forced the town to pay him 300.000 guilders.
+When the French Revolutionary Army occupied Krefeld in 1792, General de la Morlière took Conrad von der Leyen, some of his relatives and a few other leading citizen as hostages and forced the town to pay him 300.000 guilders.
 Conrad and his companions in misfortune, however, are said to have won it back for the most part by playing cards with the general.

 In 1795 the Left Bank of the Rhine, including Krefeld, was conquered during the War of the First Coalition and annexed by the First French Republic.
 Friedrich Heinrich von der Leyen (1769–1825), a son of Conrad's brother Friedrich, became mayor of Krefeld in 1800 and founded the local chamber of commerce.
 In 1803 he purchased Bloemersheim Castle near Neukirchen-Vluyn and the following year Meer Estate in Meerbusch, which are both still owned by the family.
 In 1804, Napoleon visited Krefeld and stayed in the von der Leyen residence.
 The following year Friedrich Heinrich became a member of the French Constituent assembly, and in 1813 he was created a hereditary Baron by Napoleon, in 1816 also by the king of Prussia (with the name Baron von der Leyen zu Bloemersheim), when the region had passed back to Prussia after Napoleon's defeat.
 The silk baron was granted many French and Prussian recognitions.

 In 1828, the workers at the von der Leyen factories rebelled against their employers and the 11th Hussar Regiment put down the rebellion.
 Karl Marx described it as the "first workers' uprising in German history."

 Gustav Heinrich, Baron von der Leyen zu Bloemersheim, died in 1857 as the family's last silk producer.
 He had not succeeded in reestablishing the business to its old success after the Napoleonic Wars.
 His widow sold the factories and moved to her agricultural estates, which the baronial Bloemersheim branch of the family operates to this day.

-Heiko von der Leyen, husband of politician Ursula von der Leyen (former German Federal Minister for Defence and current President of the European Commission), belongs to an ennobled (but not the baronial Bloemersheim) branch of the family.